The section helps you learn more about the built-in Extension Providers for Jikkou.

 Example

-Here is a simple example that shows how to define a single YAML file containing two KafkaClientQuota
+Here is a simple example that shows how to define a single YAML file containing two KafkaClientQuota definition using

-the KafkaClientQuotaList
+the KafkaClientQuotaList resource type.

 apiVersion: 'kafka.jikkou.io/v1beta2'